-As I had the chance to travel for three weeks, I know that not everybody has the opportunity to leave for so long.
-Therefore, based on my itinerary, I put together a travel guide that can be individually adjusted to your personal trip – for one, two, or three weeks in the Land of the Rising Sun.
+Are you planning on going to Japan for the first time?
+Being all excited?
+Wondering what to expect?
+Having a million questions?
+Well, I recently came back from my first big Japan adventure, and let me tell you: It was just overwhelming; in a good way!
+I had the chance to travel for three weeks.
+However, I know that not everybody has the opportunity to leave for so long.
+Therefore, based on my itinerary, I put together a travel guide – not only – for other first-timers to Japan.
+You can adjust it individually to your personal trip – for one, two, or three weeks in the Land of the Rising Sun.

-This majestic, perfectly shaped volcano – that erupted lastly in 1707 – seems to be hiding behind clouds most of the time so that it can be a challenge – or a hobby – hunting the best view.
+This majestic, perfectly shaped volcano – that erupted lastly in 1707 – seems to be hiding behind clouds most of the time.
+Therefore, it can be a challenge – or a hobby – hunting the best view.
 Or at least a glimpse.

 What I found was a charming city – risen up from the atomic ashes of 1945.